iv-org/documentation/docs/ipv6-rotator.md

 ###### 2) Use an IPv6 tunnelbroker or make one yourself

-The alternative, if you do not want to switch provider, is to use an IPv6 tunnelbroker, it allows to get IPv6 connectivity using another server.
+The alternative, if you do not want to switch provider, is to use an IPv6 tunnelbroker.
+It allows to get IPv6 connectivity using another server.

 This website lists all the free and paid existing tunnelbrokers: https://tunnelbroker.services/. **We do not recommend running a public instance on a free tunnelbroker as this would put a lot of strain on their network because video streaming consumes a lot of bandwidth.**